Aplombird/java-sorting-tool/README.md

   $ java -jar sorting-tool.jar "GW_g__ FieldWB"
 ~~~

+- **When utilising the indicator -h for help, all other arguments will be ignored**

-- **When utilising indicator -f or -r, then the indicator -o is mandatory**
+- **When utilising indicator -f or -r, then the indicator -o become mandatory**
 ~~~
   $ java -jar sorting-tool.jar -f input-data-ex.csv -o Moi_pct__STD
 ~~~